 How long does a price spike last?

 It depends how much electricity you use in that half hour period, and what price the spike hits.
-Here you can see what different levels of electricity consumption at different prices will cost:
+Here you can see the different costs of a price spike based on different levels of electricity consumption (aka the amount of power your appliances are using):

 How much electricity you use depends on what you have running.
-Some common appliances use roughly* the following amounts in half an hour:
+To give you an idea, here’s a list showing the amount of power that some common appliances use (approximately - it’ll depend on your make and model) in half an hour:

 It’s important to remember that generation costs – the part of your bill affected by price spikes – are only about 1/3rd of your weekly power bill, so the overall impact of a price spike on your bill will usually be fairly minor.